What is a Gleason score?

 • Gleason 8, 9 or 10: The cells look very different from healthy cells, which is called poorly differentiated or undifferentiated.

-Providers consider the results of other tests and additional biopsy information.
 For example, when you had your biopsy, your healthcare provider obtained several samples or cores from your prostate.
-They checked how many cores contained cancer and whether most of the cells in the cores were cancerous cells.
+They checked how many cores had cancerous cells and whether most of the cells in the cores were cancerous cells.
+Other factors may include:

 • Blood PSA level.